 There may be occasions when a boarder wishes to speak with someone who is not part of the college.
 The National Minimum Standards for Boarding (September 2022) require boarding schools to "identify at least one person other than a parent, outside the staff, and those responsible for the leadership and governance of the college, who boarders may contact directly about personal problems or concerns at college".
 MPW has an Independent Person who acts in this capacity.
-Boarders are welcome to them.
-Their contact details are as follows:
+Boarders are welcome to contact him.

+His contact details are as follows:

-Martin Meenagh | Telephone: 020 7590 6917
+• Simon Naylor | Telephone: 020 7590 6917